prebid/prebid.github.io/prebid-mobile/pbm-api/ios/pbm-targeting-ios.md

 ### Targeting Class Methods

-All of the targeting class methods have been mentioned above in the context of First Party Data and are linked to the API reference.
+All of the targeting class methods have been mentioned above in the context of First Party Data section above.

 ---